Amutheezan/amutheezan.github.io/docs/fixfuturebus+.md

 end;
 ```

  * ruleset - define the set of rules that can be used to model the systems.
+Update  the ruleset to avoid two processor reach the exclusive state.

 ```c